 A: Contact the person that is sending the package to you and have them begin to trace it, if possible.

-A: Student mail delivery is completed by 2:00 p.m. each day.
+A: Student mail delivery is completed by 2:00 p.m., Monday through Friday.

 A: Students have access to their mailboxes until approximately 12:00 a.m. or curfew.

 A: There is a mail slot located outside the Campus Mail Center in the hallway.
-Mail is taken to the Post Office twice daily - at 10:00 a.m. and 4:00 p.m.
-There is also a U.S. Mailbox located in the main parking lot by the Student Life offices.
-Pick up times are posted on the mailbox.
+Mail is taken to the Post Office at 3:45 p.m., Monday through Friday.

-A: Every student enrolled at The Master's College receives a campus mailbox.
-Off-campus students will receive most of their mail at home but will still receive on-campus bulletins and notices that are important.
-The off-campus student will only need to check his/her mailbox once per week.
+A: Every traditional undergraduate student enrolled at The Master's College receives a campus mailbox.
+Commuter students will receive most of their mail at home but will still receive on-campus bulletins and notices that are important.
+The commuter student will only need to check his/her mailbox about once per week.
 If you are a commuter student and do not wish to use a mailbox, please contact the Mail Center Supervisor and inform her of this decision.

-A: Unfortunately, First Class/Priority Mail cannot be traced.
-Trackable mail includes anything you send which has a number assigned to it, such as Certified, Registered Mail, UPS, Federal Express, Express Mail.
-Keep your receipt that has your tracking number on it.
+A: Unfortunately, First Class Mail cannot be traced.
+Traceable mail includes anything you send that has a number assigned to it, such as Priority Mail, Certified Mail, Registered Mail, UPS, Federal Express, and Priority Mail Express.
+Keep the receipt that has your tracking number on it.

-A: Please do not mail keys, coins, or tapes in a regular paper envelope.
+A: Please do not mail keys, coins, or other small items in a regular paper envelope.
 The machines at the USPS are massive and run at a high rate of speed.
-If a key or other object hits the machine the wrong way it could fly out like a projectile seeking a victim.
+If a key or other object hits the machine the wrong way, it could fly out like a projectile and possibly cause injury.
 The best way to mail items like that are in a padded envelope.
 These special envelopes are available for purchase in the Campus Bookstore.